Affiliate links on Android Authority may earn us a commission. Learn more.

-Important: Keep in mind is that content on Netflix differs from country to country due to licensing rights.
+Important: Keep in mind that content on Netflix differs from country to country due to licensing rights.
 Netflix’s library of movies and TV shows is much, much smaller in a lot of countries in Europe and other regions compared to the US, which is a shame.
 Some try to get around this restriction with a VPN, but not all of them work since Netflix is working hard on blocking them.

 Hulu vs Netflix: Plans and pricing

-Netflix offers three subscription plans: Basic, Standard, and Premium.
-The first one will set you back $9 per month and lets you watch as many shows and movies you want.
+Netflix offers Four subscription plans: Basic with Ads, Basic, Standard, and Premium.
+The first one will set you back $6.99 per month and lets you watch as many shows and movies as you want.
 However, you can only stream them in SD quality and on one device at a time, and you’ll need to put up with ads.
 For an extra $3, you can bump that up to Basic.
 Everything stays the same, but you lose the ads.
-The Standard plan, which comes in at $14 per month, is a much better option for most people.
+The Standard plan, which comes in at $15.49 per month, is a much better option for most people.
 The resolution gets bumped up to HD and you can stream on two devices at the same time.
 If you want to stream content in 4K and on as many as four devices at the same time, go with the Premium plan.
-It costs $18 per month.
-Netflix recently stopped offering its long-time 30-day free trial for new subscribers.
+It costs $19.99 per month.
+Note that Netflix recently stopped offering its long-time 30-day free trial for new subscribers.

-Then the most popular plan costs just $6 per month and gives you unlimited access to Hulu’s content library.
-However, it’s ad-supported, which means your shows will be interrupted by commercials.
-If you can’t stand those pesky commercials, the ad-free plan is a better but more expensive option — it costs $12 per month.
+Then the most popular plan costs just $7.99 per month and gives you unlimited access to Hulu’s content library.
+However, it’s also ad-supported, which means your shows will be interrupted by commercials.
+If you can’t stand those pesky commercials, the ad-free plan is a better but more expensive option — it costs $14.99 per month.
 It also adds support for downloading TV shows and some movies for offline viewing.
-Hulu also recently added limited support for 4K resolution.
+Hulu also recently added support for 4K resolution.
 However, it’s only available to a limited number of TV shows and movies.